Kathy Hochul: First full term

-Hochul was inaugurated to her first full term as governor on January 1, 2023.
-One of her first actions was to nominate Hector LaSalle for the vacant position of chief judge of the New York Court of Appeals.
+Hochul was inaugurated on January 1, 2023.

+In 2023, Hochul nominated Hector LaSalle for the vacant position of chief judge of the New York Court of Appeals.
 LaSalle's nomination drew opposition from a wide variety of Democratic groups and constituencies, including numerous unions and trade groups, criminal justice advocates, elected officeholders, and local party affiliates, who raised concerns about his track record on issues relating to abortion, criminal justice, corporate interests, and the environment.
-Many also suggested that he would do little to stem – or potentially accelerate – the Court of Appeals' rightward drift under the previous chief judge, Janet DiFiore.
-Despite an extensive lobbying campaign by allies of Hochul, including support from U.S. House Minority Leader Hakeem Jeffries, LaSalle's nomination was rejected by the Senate Judiciary Committee in a 10-9 vote.
+Many also suggested that he would do little to stem, or could even accelerate, the Court of Appeals's rightward drift under the previous chief judge, Janet DiFiore.
+Despite an extensive lobbying campaign by Hochul's allies, including support from U.S. House Minority Leader Hakeem Jeffries, the Senate Judiciary Committee rejected LaSalle's nomination by a 10–9 vote.
 Hochul subsequently sued to demand a full floor vote.
-Democratic leadership then chose to hold a full Senate floor vote, which overwhelmingly rejected LaSalle's nomination.
+Democratic leadership then held a full Senate floor vote, which overwhelmingly rejected LaSalle's nomination.
+Hochul proceeded to nominate associate judge Rowan D. Wilson as chief judge and Caitlin Halligan as the replacement associate judge for Wilson.
+The New York Senate confirmed the nominations on April 19, 2023.

+Hochul has employed consulting firms Deloitte and Boston Consulting Group in preparing her State of the State address, an arrangement that The New York Times in April 2023 called "unusual, and possibly novel".

+In December 2023, Hochul vetoed legislation to ban non-compete agreements.
+Business interests lobbied her to veto it while labor supported it, arguing that non-compete agreements harm workers' interests.

+In February 2024, during the Israeli invasion of Gaza, Hochul was the keynote speaker at a United Jewish Appeal-Federation of New York event.
+During her speech, she made remarks implying that Israel had a right to destroy Gaza in response to the October 7, 2023, Hamas attack on Israel: "If Canada someday ever attacked Buffalo, I'm sorry, my friends, there would be no Canada the next day."
+Following angry responses from a wide range of parties—including public officials and the Buffalo chapter of Jewish Voice for Peace—Hochul apologized for her "inappropriate analogy".